USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * Simplifying building and installation of software.

 These are just some examples of mature software.
-If there is other evidence of the maturity or quality of software, a PD should feel free to use it when describing the impact of the software.
+If there is other evidence of the maturity or quality of software, principal developer(s) should feel free to use it when describing the impact of the software.
 Supervisors MUST consider improvements in software engineering when considering the impact of software.

 # <a name="55B06322C17C11E6920E003EE1B763F8"></a>CC0 1.0 Universal (CC0 1.0) Public Domain Dedication